Craio/RaspberryPi/UnicornWeather/readme.md

 ---

-In order to use this script you will need a free [Forecast.io Developer account](https://developer.forecast.io/) and the longitude and latitude of the location you are interested in gathering weather information.
+In order to use this script you will need a free [Forecast.io Developer account](https://developer.forecast.io/) along with the longitude and latitude of the location you are interested in gathering weather information for.

 You can find the longitude and latitude from the Forecast.io website by searching for your location and taking note of the URL.